Alberta

 Alberta offers a wide range of gambling options, with land-based casinos and charitable gaming forming the backbone of the province’s gambling scene today.

-Online gambling is currently limited to the provincially-operated platform PlayAlberta and internationally-licensed casino sites which offer online casino games, sports betting and poker, though its legal iGaming market is set to open mid 2026.
+Online gambling is currently limited to the provincially-operated platform PlayAlberta and internationally-licensed casino sites which offer online casino games, sports betting and poker, though its legal iGaming market will open on July 13th, 2026.

 Elsewhere, Albertans and visitors alike can enjoy racing, lottery products, bingo and raffles.